k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 #. **Mutation**: aims to modify a little bit each individuals (flip some bits for instance) to find local optimums.

 #. **Cross-over**: on the contrary, involves huge changes in order to find other optimums.
 It combines the test cases
    that are still alive in order to generate even better solutions.
-This process can be used to compensate the kills done in step 3.
+This process is also used to compensate the kills done in step 3.

 .. _evolutionary-process-image: